-Raleigh Kitchen Refresh: A Finish-Level Transformation
+Raleigh Kitchen Refresh: A Surface-Level Transformation

 This case study is representative and illustrative of the type of finish-level kitchen work Builder Bee Projects LLC supports.
 It does not document a specific verified project; no customer names, exact prices, or specific addresses are used.